Applying for a student visa

 If your APP indicates that you will be completing your studies:

-If your Progress Report or Resumption of Candidature form indicates that you will be completing your studies:
+If your Progress Review Report indicates, you will be completing your studies:

-- between November-December (your CoE will reflect this) you will need to extend your OSHC policy for an extra 6 months.
+- between November-December (your CoE will reflect this course end date) you will need to extend your OSHC policy for an extra 6 months.
 This is because Department of Home Affairs will allow you to stay in Australia for approximately 6 months after you have finished your studies for interactive marking of a thesis.

-- between January-October (your CoE will reflects this) you will need to extend your OSHC policy an extra 8 months.
+- between January-October (your CoE will reflects this course end date) you will need to extend your OSHC policy an extra 8 months.
 This is because Department of Home Affairs will allow you to stay in Australia for extra six months (on top of the two months normally granted for a student visa) for interactive marking of a thesis.

-Step 3 - Apply for a new electronic Confirmation of Enrolment (CoE)
+Step 3 - Apply for a Confirmation of Enrolment (CoE)

-Download and complete the relevant Application for Confirmation of Enrolment (CoE) form [DOC 320KB] and provide:
+Complete the online Application for Confirmation of Enrolment (CoE) form and provide: